grantmacken/markup.co.nz/www/_posts/2014-02-07-ux-design-patterns.md

 7. Permalinks and published and update dates are displayed
 8. Also posted on POSSE links are displayed

+### Post Listing Issues

+1. No need to have  updated  if on same day

 * [indiewebcamp - feeds](http://indiewebcamp.com/feeds)
 * [indiewebcamp - Formatting_Content_for_Syndication](http://indiewebcamp.com/syndication_formats#Formatting_Content_for_Syndication)